 An individual who acquires his/her first home to use as a principal residence is entitled to a non-refundable tax credit of 15% for federal and Quebec purposes of $5,000 (maximum credit of $750).
 An individual is considered to have purchased his/her first home if neither he/she nor his/her spouse owned and occupied another dwelling during the year of the purchase or the four preceding calendar years.
 The credit may also be claimed in respect of certain dwellings acquired by an individual who is entitled to the disability credit or for his/her benefit.

 Various tax credits and home assistance programs are available for seniors and persons with disabilities (see Section IV).

 The HBP allows a taxpayer and his/her spouse to borrow, without any tax consequences, up to $35,00021 from each of their RRSPs to purchase a home in which they are going to live.
 A number of conditions must be met, including:

-- The taxpayer must be the buyer of a first home, that is neither the taxpayer nor his/her spouse must not have owned a home they used as a principal residence during the year of the withdrawal21 or the four preceding calendar years.
+- The taxpayer must be the buyer of a first home, that is neither the taxpayer nor his/her spouse have owned a home they used as a principal residence during the year of the withdrawal22 or the four preceding calendar years.

 Example: A taxpayer wants to make an HBP withdrawal on February 1, 2021.
 He/she must not have owned a home from January 1, 2017 to January 1, 2021.

 - When the amount is withdrawn, the taxpayer must have entered into a written agreement to buy or build a home that he/she intends to use as a principal residence.